PietroCiani/springSWE/README.md

-#
+# BarkPark

 ## Overview
-This project is a Java Spring application designed to manage schedules for dog parks.
-It allows users to view, create, and manage park schedules efficiently.
+This project is a Java Spring application designed to manage schedules for dog parks and any other kind of shared space.
+It allows users to view, create and manage reservations efficiently.

 ## Design
 - [ ] Class diagram